domsldick/ImplementingProperties/README.md

 <p>Martin Fowler explains the term "Property" as some information about an object that can be obtained by a query-method or updated by a modifier-method.
 In his purpose properties may be value types such as in Java or instances of classes.
 Furthermore clients have the possibilities of using modifier-methods, like the set-method at the beginning point of creating an object or also the storing of a property as an instance variable or data member.
 Classes are able to get the value from other classes or getting them by going through some calculations.
 All these possiblities are optional ways of implementation and not necessarily at all.
 In Martin Fowler`s opinion the interface view is much more important then the implemention view of properties.
 In his mind, the essence of object-orientation is a strictly separation of interfaces from implementation.
 He is putting the focus on the main difference between using fixed properties and dynamic properties.<p>

 <p>Steve Yegge is representing a different view of properties.
 In his opinion the properties are a very grateful tool of domain modeling with its own unique strengths and tradeoffs for programmers.
 He calls it the "Universal Design Pattern".
 He compares it to the Prototype Pattern, where the reuse of behaviour or inheritance is a main content.
-Furthermore he mentions other terms like "Do-it-yourself Reflection" with the focus on a Property List, Anything and a Registry and "Adaptive Object Modeling", where attributes are held as a collection of properites.
+Furthermore he mentions other terms like "Do-it-yourself Reflection" with the focus on a Property List, Anything and a Registry and "Adaptive Object Modeling", where attributes are held as a collection of properties.
 There are three conceptual underpinnings of the Property Pattern:<p>
 <ul>
   <li>
     <p>Classes and Instances</p>